naraesk/krunner-translator/README.md

 ```
 ## Configuration ##

-The translation of sentences is done via [yandex](https://translate.yandex.com/).
-Therefore an api key is required.
+For being able to use yandex, an api key is required.
 You have to obtain a key yourself by following these steps:
 1. Register at https://passport.yandex.com/
 2. Get a API key at https://tech.yandex.com/keys/get/?service=trnsl
 3. Copy the key to the configuration dialog

-If you do not provide an api key only the translation of single words will work.
+If you do not provide an api key only the translation via glosbe will work.

 ## Usage ##